How To Say Very In Spanish

 Tanto expresses a similar idea to mucho but often implies a comparison or a consequence.
 It translates to "so much" or "so many."
 Like mucho, tanto also changes its form to agree in gender and number with the noun it modifies: tanta, tantos, and tantas.

-For example, No tengo tanto tiempo means "I don't have so much time."
+As an example, No tengo tanto tiempo means "I don't have so much time."
 Hay tantas personas aquí means "There are so many people here."
 Tanto is often used in conjunction with como to express equality: Es tanto como decir que… means "It's as much as saying that…"

 Sumamente: Formal and Intense

-For instance, Estoy sumamente agradecido means "I am extremely grateful."
+Here's a good example: Estoy sumamente agradecido means "I am extremely grateful."
 Es sumamente importante means "It is extremely important."
 While sumamente adds a touch of sophistication to your language, it's best reserved for appropriate contexts to avoid sounding overly formal in casual conversations.

 Superlative Suffixes: -ísimo and -ísima